calzakk/CyoEncrypt.NET/README.md

 ## Features

-- Written in .NET 5.0
+- Written in C#, using .NET 8.0
-- CyoEncrypt can encrypt (and decrypt) a single file
+- CyoEncrypt can encrypt (and decrypt) a single file or entire folders
 - Files are encrypted using AES
 - Encrypted files are identified with an extension of ".encrypted"